 We need to resist this dynamic and take ownership of our history and world as they really are.
 That’s what Pope Francis invites us into.
 We can’t be afraid of what we might be faced with.
 We have to allow the history of other people and other groups to challenge and change the way we see the world.

 Community is a great help in this process.
 As Tim Keller said, there WILL be people with different political viewpoints in a community—or it isn’t a very good community.
 This will produce tension.
 In a community, people will be confronted with perspectives that they never would have taken the trouble to seek out.
 Even the differing personalities found in a community can create this kind of creative tension.
-As Joseph Loizzo said, in a community one ends up becoming best friends with people one would never have chosen by oneself.
-This is all good, because individual choice is the opposite of true culture and community.

 We Are All Connected